ImplFerris/pico-pico/src/thermistor/temperature/action.md

 let ref_temp = celsius_to_kelvin(REF_TEMP);
 ```

+## Loop
+In a loop that runs every 1 second(adjust as you require), we read the ADC value, calculate the resistance from ADC, then derive the temperature from resistance, and display the results on the OLED.

 ### Read ADC
 We read the ADC value; we also put into the buffer.
 ```rust